Description

 © 2019 by AB Music Productions & Editions, The Hague.

-Paperback, black-and-white edition, 366 pages, 176 illustrations (mainly music examples), 4 appendices.
+Available in both paperback and hardcover editions; 366 pages, 176 illustrations (mainly music examples), with 4 appendices.

 Reviews